Careers at UCA

 - Must have a valid driver’s license and an insured automobile for home visits, school visits, etc.

-- Proficient in Google Suite, Microsoft Office Suite or similar software
+- Proficient in Google Suite, Microsoft Office Suite, or similar software

 Education and Experience: